snoyberg/keter/README.md

 * Postgres: Ask it for database information for an app.
 If no information is available, it will create a database/user.

-* Nginx: Send it commands to add/modify/remove a virtual host.
-It will write the config file and reload nginx.
-Also handles management of the pool of open ports to be assigned.

 * TempFolder: Wipes out a folder on startup, then assigns random, unique folders inside it on request.